mikolajnowaczyk/rock-paper-scissors/README.md

 ### Introduction

 This project was created for learning JS.
+Desing and images comes from [Frontend Mentor](https://www.frontendmentor.io).

 ### Technologies